kaethorn/alfred/README.md

 ### Client ID (`auth.client.id`)

 Create a set of client credentials in the [Google API console](https://console.developers.google.com/apis/credentials).
 Configure the `Authorized JavaScript origins` as well as `Authorized redirect URIs` to reflect the host name of your Alfred instance.
 The Client ID format should be `000000.apps.googleusercontent.com`.

-Then pass that client ID as `auth.client.id` to the application.
-There are [various ways](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html) to achieve that.
-Running the application via docker, you could pass an environment variable: `docker run -e AUTH.CLIENT.ID=000000.apps.googleusercontent.com ...`.

 ### Allowed users (`auth.users`)